ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 For nostalgic purposes only.
 Here Be Dragons who hoard balance issues, because the numbers are closer to RoR1's than 2's... and, y'know, Brooch+Clover.
 Will absolutely lead to silly, broken runs, unless you feel like changing the config up -- most aspects of each item are configurable!

-### WARNING: MAKE SURE YOUR CONFIG FILE MATCHES THE HOST'S IN MULTIPLAYER!

-By extension, the other clients' configs need to match too.
-This mod has some settings that are too difficult to change after the game has launched, so it will not automatically sync config with servers.

 ### Current Additions
 #### Tier 1
 - Barbed Wire: "Hurt nearby enemies."